 - Turning Compost

 Not-so-Top Priority Items Could Include (within the month):

 Kitchen Puttingup your hammock…okay you get the point.

 How My Lists Look

 The way my list looks today is:

-Some of these are common sense and really don’t need to be on my list but it just helps me make sure everything actually gets done.
+Some of these are common sense and really don’t need to be on my list.
+I stay organized on the homestead by writing lists.
+It just helps me make sure everything actually gets done to write even the simple things down.
 And it feels so good to mark it off!

 My Top Homestead Tip When Asked How to Get Organized